 Stressed by a recent move and being a stay-at-home mom, Teeny takes out her bottled-up rage on her daughter Robbie.
 Only the help of her friends, family and counselors can stop her from harming Robbie and herself.

 Based upon a true story.
 Wife with young family finds life becoming unbearable with her successful, but violent and abusive, husband.
 After filing for divorce, she quickly learns that her ...
 See full summary »

-The two part mini-series was filmed entirely on locations.
+The two part miniseries was filmed entirely on-location.
 The house interiors were filmed in Brentwood.
-The horse ranch was filmed in the Malibou Canyon below Mullholland.
+The horse ranch was filmed in the Malibu Canyon below Mullholland.
 Lorimar Television's offices were located at the MGM-Sony Studio in Culver City.
-When Lorimar used a sound stage for any of their productions, a percentage charge would be incurred by the production paid to the studio.
-By not filming on the lot, this (on-lot filming) charge exempted the production.
+When Lorimar used a soundstage for any of their productions, a percentage charge would be incurred by the production paid to the studio.
+By not filming on the lot, this charge exempted the production.
 A show production office was established in an off lot office rental facility maintained by Lorimar.
-The Lorimar art department, construction, paint, sign-shop, property departments remained on the lot unaffected by this additional rate charge.
+The Lorimar Art Department, construction, paint, sign shop, and property departments remained on the lot unaffected by this additional rate charge.
 See more »

 Was this review helpful to you?

 | Report this